codedragon/stacktrace/slides.md

-# Why do I care?
+## Why do I care?

-## Obviously useful to know what a stack trace is when someone asks for one or you want to be helpful.<!-- .element: class="fragment" data-fragment-index="0" -->
+### You now know the importance of the stacktrace when reporting a bug, and will include it.<!-- .element: class="fragment" data-fragment-index="0" -->

-## When things go wrong, trouble shoot systematically.
+### Life lesson: When things go wrong, trouble shoot systematically.
 Step backwards, retrace your steps.<!-- .element: class="fragment" data-fragment-index="1" -->

-# Review
+## Review

-## The stack is a list of the steps we have started, but not completed so far.<!-- .element: class="fragment" data-fragment-index="0" -->
+### The stack is a list of the steps we have started, but not completed so far.<!-- .element: class="fragment" data-fragment-index="0" -->

-## A stacktrace is the stack at the moment something has obviously gone wrong.<!-- .element: class="fragment" data-fragment-index="1" -->
+### A stacktrace is the stack at the moment something has obviously gone wrong.<!-- .element: class="fragment" data-fragment-index="1" -->